 Contact Traffic and Highway Safety Office

-Please, only send e-mail to the Traffic and Highway Safety Office after you have read the Traffic Ticket Frequently Asked Questions below.
+Please, only contact the Troop Traffic and Highway Safety Office after you have read the Traffic Ticket Frequently Asked Questions below.

-DIAL 911 if you need immediate assistance, have been involved in an accident, or if you have witnessed dangerous, aggressive or erratic driving that poses risk to other motorists on the road.
+DIAL 911 if you need immediate assistance, have been involved in a crash, or if you have witnessed dangerous, aggressive or erratic driving that poses risk to other motorists on the road.